johnnychhsu/go_practice/md_files/basic.md

 ### Slices
 It is dynamically sized.
 It is formed by soecifying two indices, lower and upper bound.
 This will contain the first element, but excludes the last element.
+A slice is a struct contain : 1
+1. A pointer to the head of under-lying array.
+2. length of the slice.
+3. capacity of the under-lying array.
 <br />
 Slices are like reference of array.
 Change the content of slice will change the array accordingly. <br />
 A slice literal is like array literal without the length. <br />